 It is very important to make sure that the brushes work freely in their holders.
-This can be easily ascertained by gently pulling each flexible lead, when the brush should move without the slightest suggestion of sluggishness.
+This can be easily ascertained by holding back the spring lever and gently pulling each flexible lead when the brush should move without the slightest suggestion of sluggishness.
 It should also return to its original position directly the lead is let go.
 When testing the brush in this way, release it gently, otherwise it may get chipped.
 The brushes should be clean and "bed" over the whole surface; that is, the face in contact with the commutator should appear uniformly polished.
 Dirty brushes may be cleaned with a cloth moistened with petrol.